-The Respondent provided a document entitled "Assessment Brief" that was entered as "Exhibit R1" and, a summary table of 33, 2011 CARB decisions that was entered as "Exhibit R2" during the hearing.
-The Respondent along with Exhibit R1 and Exhibit R2 provided the following evidence with respect to this issue:
+The Respondent requested that arguments and evidence made on this issue are the same and are brought forward from hearing #61099.
+Therefore, the Respondent provided a document entitled "Assessment Brief" that was entered as "Exhibit R1" and, a summary table of 33, 2011 CARB decisions (hearing #61099, Exhibit R2) from that hearing was entered as evidence during this hearing.
+The Respondent along with Exhibit R1 and Exhibit R2 from hearing #61099 provided the following evidence with respect to this issue and is duplicated below:

 - A summary of recent key CARB decisions that according to the Respondent either support the Respondent's use of the Direct Sales Comparison Approach or do not support the Complainant's use of the Income Approach.
-The summary includes the following observations from a few of those CARB decisions:

-- CARB 0859/2011-P "...the study was quite limited...".
-CARB 1116/2011-P "...there is sufficient qualitative and quantitative evidence to provide for a Direct Sales Comparison Approach ... " - CARB 1014/2011-P "...the Complainant's "cut off" date of 1994 as being the 0 demarcation line between a 7.75% and 8.25% cap rate.
-The date is simply too arbitrarv..." - o CARB 1302/2011-P "...The Complainant used actual lease rates to calculate its capitalization rate, and then applied that capitalization rate to typical lease rates used by the City in its assessment calculation.
+The summary includes the following observations from a few of those CARB decisions: - o CARB 0859/2011-P "...the study was guite limited...". - o CARB 1116/2011-P "...there is sufficient qualitative and quantitative evidence to provide for a Direct Sales Comparison Approach..." - CARB 1014/2011-P "...the Complainant's "cut off" date of 1994 as being the demarcation line between a 7.75% and 8.25% cap rate.
+The date is simply too arbitrary..." - CARB 1302/2011-P "...The Complainant used actual lease rates to calculate its capitalization rate, and then applied that capitalization rate to typical lease rates used by the City in its assessment calculation.
 This mixing of two methods is not appropriate."